Schedule a free consultation

 When you first hear the phrase "dangerous drug," you might picture in your mind the banned street drugs in the highest drug penalty groups like heroin or cocaine.
 But in Texas, the phrase "dangerous drug" has a different meaning.
 The phrase applies generally to substances that require a prescription to possess but are not classified as a controlled substance under the Texas Health and Safety Code.

 Just because a drug isn't a controlled substance doesn't mean you won't face major consequences if you are convicted of possessing it without a prescription.
 Just like with any serious drug crime, a conviction for possession of a dangerous drug can have long-lasting effects on your finances, your career, and even your freedom.
 With so much at stake, it is important that you hire a dangerous drug defense attorney with a proven track record of success.
 Houston criminal defense attorney Doug Murphy has a long history of obtaining favorable results for his clients.
-To discuss your options, contact the Doug Murphy Law Firm, P.C. today.
+To discuss your options, contact the Murphy & McKinney Law Firm, P.C. today.

 What Is Possession of a Dangerous Drug Under Texas Law?